 Germination of legume varieties treated with three edible essential oils treatment before infestation (TBI) and treatment after infestation (TAI).

-In table 1. elucidates effect of edible essential pellet of the results in this study showed the interactive effect on treatment and concentrations before infestation against Callosobruchus maculatus with WABP, Clove and 0.0 g, 1.0 g achieving the highest percentage germinability, highest percentage dormancy , while the lowest germinability was recorded with Clove Ginger and 1.0 g, 0.0g achieving lowest percentage germinability, lowest percentage dormancy, These results are in consonance with the results obtained by Masangwa et al., (2017), which show that most of the plant extracts exhibited no adverse effects on seed germination and emergence.
+In table 1. elucidates effect of edible essential pellet of the results in this study showed the interactive effect on treatment and concentrations before infestation against Callosobruchus maculatus with WABP, Clove and 0.0 g, 1.0 g achieving the highest percentage germinability, highest percentage dormancy , while the lowest germinability was recorded with Clove Ginger and 1.0 g, 0.0g achieving lowest percentage germinability, lowest percentage dormancy, These results agree with the results obtained by Masangwa et al., (2017), which show that most of the plant extracts exhibited no adverse effects on seed germination and emergence.
 In table 2 and 3. also elucidate effect of edible essential pellet of the results in this study showed the effect on varieties and concentrations before infestation against C.maculatus with Bambaranut, Lima bean and 0.0 g, 1.0 g achieving the highest percentage germinability, highest percentage dormancy, while the lowest germinability was recorded with Lima bean, Bambaranut and 1.0 g, 0.0 g achieving lowest percentage germinability, lowest percentage dormancy respectively.
-The findings of this study is in agreement with the works of Asawalam et al., (2007b) and Ukeh et al., (2012) who reported that there was significantly higher seed germination in treated maize when protected with Piper guineense; Alligator pepper, Aframomum melegueta and ginger, Zingiber officinale against the maize weevil, S. zeamais, respectively.
+The findings of this study are in agreement with the works of Asawalam et al., (2007b) and Ukeh et al., (2012), who reported that there was significantly higher seed germination in treated maize when protected with Piper guineense, Alligator pepper, Aframomum melegueta, and ginger, Zingiber officinale, against the maize weevil, S. zeamais, respectively.

 In Tables 4, 5, and 6. elucidate effect of edible essential pellet of the results in this study showed the interactive effect on treatment and concentrations after infestation against Callosobruchus maculatus with WABP, Clove and 0.0 g, 1.0 g achieving the highest percentage dormancy, lowest percentage dormancy , while the highest germinability was recorded with Clove Ginger and 1.0g, 0.0g achieving lowest percentage germinability, highest percentage dormancy.
-These results are in consonance with the results obtained by Salma et al. (2014) which stated that the Bean seeds treated with plant extracts have often showed higher emergence percentages and which could be attributed to their antifungal activities that are effective against some seed-borne pathogens such as Alternaria spp., Fusarium spp., Pythium spp., Rhizoctonia spp. and Colletotrichum spp.
-The result is also in conformity with finding of (Masangwa et al., 2013, Ngadze, 2014; Zeng et al., 2015).Which indicated that most of the plant extracts exhibited no adverse effects on seed germination and emergence.
+These results agree with the results obtained by Salma et al. (2014), which stated that the Bean seeds treated with plant extracts have often shown higher emergence percentages, which could be attributed to their antifungal activities that are effective against some seed-borne pathogens such as Alternaria spp., Fusarium spp., Pythium spp., Rhizoctonia spp. and Colletotrichum spp.
+The result is also in conformity with findings of (Masangwa et al., 2013, Ngadze, 2014; Zeng et al., 2015).This indicated that most of the plant extracts exhibited no adverse effects on seed germination and emergence.

-CONCLUSION AND RECOMENDATIONS
+CONCLUSION AND RECOMMENDATIONS

-The findings from this study indicated that the use of botanical extracts for protection of stored produce is highly significant in reducing insect pest damage which was commonly experienced among small scale farmers.
+The findings from this study indicated that the use of botanical extracts for the protection of stored produce is highly significant in reducing insect pest damage, which was commonly experienced among small-scale farmers.
 The application of the SRPEEOs before infestation (TBI) was more effective in germination when compared to TAI.
-And it is recommended the use of SRPEEOs as Treatment before Infestation (TBI) and (TAI) was observed to have no effect on legume seeds in terms of germinability from C. maculatus infestation.
+And it is recommended the use of SRPEEOs as Treatment before Infestation (TBI) and (TAI) was observed to not affect legume seeds in terms of germinability from C. maculatus infestation.

 COMPETING INTERESTS DISCLAIMER: